ON THE RANGE

 - Remove the magazine and place it back in the mag pouch, on the table, in your pocket or even under your arm

-- Pull the slide back and hold it for the RO to inspect, he wants to look into the chamber and down the mag well to make sure it’s empty
+- Pull the slide back to eject the live round and hold it back for the RO to inspect, he wants to look into the chamber and down the mag well to make sure it’s empty

 You may gently lower the slide, do not drop the slide on an empty gun as you can damage it

-Point the gun down range a few meters ahead at the ground and pull the trigger.
+Point the gun down directly range and pull the trigger.
 This is called ‘dry firing’ and (contrary to popular belief) this will not snap the firing pin.
 It’s an important safety precaution.

-Re-holster the gun and take a minute to assess your results and reflect on mistakes you may have made, other shooters must collect your brass and magazines for you.
+Re-holster the gun, lock the holster if necessary and take a minute to assess your results and reflect on mistakes you may have made, other shooters must collect your brass and magazines for you.